ravachol/kew/README.md

 cue --version or -v

-cue (starting cue with no arguments loads the main cue playlist. if there is none found, it instead shows help.)
+cue (starting cue with no arguments loads the main cue playlist, see 'Other Functions')
  ```

 #### Other Functions: